Search This Blog

 Easily, Mrs. Hittaway (Margerie Main) is the most memorable secondary character.

-And honorable mention goes to the sweaty, overweight, shirtless trailer park owner in his tight little shorts at the Breezeway Trailer Park.
-Props to him for getting his back sweat all over the upholstery of Nicky's brand new car.
+An honorable mention goes to the sweaty, overweight, shirtless trailer park owner in his tight little shorts at the Breezeway Trailer Park.
+Props to him for getting his back sweat all over the upholstery of Nicky's brand-new car.

 What is the Best Scene in This Movie?

-I'm not sure if it's the "best," but my personal favorite is when Nicky and Tacy decide to do a little boondocking.
+I'm unsure if it's the "best," but my favorite is when Nicky and Tacy decide to do a little boondocking.
 Get your mind out of the gutter; boondocking is the RV term for "roughing it" with no power or water hookups.
 You can do so in a rest area, store parking lot, or in the middle of the desert.
 In this case, they decided to go down an "old logging road" in a remote area of the woods, and the trailer encountered rough terrain and got stuck in the mud... severely off-level.
 Seeing Nicky and Tacy try to eat dinner while the whole trailer is cocked at an angle makes me laugh every time.
 Moments later, when Tacy falls out of the bedroom door, it adds to the hysterics.

 Would I Take Anything Out of This Movie?